Collecting And Storing Pollen : Cannabis Males & Reversed Females

 Short term storage:

-After waiting for 12+ hours, gently poor the pollen into your airtight test tubes and store them in a fridge.
+After waiting for 12+ hours, gently pour the pollen into your airtight test tubes and store them in a fridge.

 This pollen should remain viable for 3 to 6+ weeks that way.
 This method is great whenever growers want to stagger the pollination of their female plants.